 A. PURPOSE.
-Planned Residential Development allows an alternative pattern of land development to the pattern permitted in the Residential/Rural, Northern Rural, Northern Transitional, and Commercial Zones.
-It is intended to encourage the preservation of open space and, at the same time, provide for a greater variety of housing types and affordability in the Town of Amherst at somewhat greater densities than permitted elsewhere in the Zoning Ordinance, without causing a significant increase in the town-wide population density.
+Planned Residential Development allows an alternative to the land development pattern permitted in the Residential/Rural, Northern Rural, Northern Transitional, and Commercial Zones.
+Consistent with the goals of the Town's Master Plan, it is intended to encourage the preservation of open space and the Town's rural aesthetic and, at the same time, provide for a greater variety of housing types and affordability in the Town of Amherst at somewhat greater densities than permitted elsewhere in the Zoning Ordinance, without causing a significant increase in the town-wide population density or strain on natural resources or public facilities and infrastructure.
 It is envisioned that in a PRD, dwelling units will be constructed in clusters which are harmonious with neighborhood developments and housing, and with natural surroundings.
-These clusters shall detract neither from the ecological and visual qualities of the environment, nor from the value of the neighborhood, environment, or the Town.
-The PRD should contain a variety of housing types to accommodate the Master Plan purposes of encouraging a diversity of people, a variety of age groups of different interests, backgrounds, and economic levels.
-The overall site design and amenities should enhance the quality of living for the residents of the development and, in general, the neighborhood and the Town.
-The Board shall determine whether the proposed PRD, namely the site plan or layout, and number, type, and design of the proposed housing is suitable to the neighborhood within which it is to be located and is consistent with the Master Plan and its reasonable growth objectives.
-(3-14-89)
+This section is adopted as an innovative land use control pursuant to RSA 674:21.